pivotal/LicenseFinder/readme.md

 $ license_finder ignored_bundler_groups remove development
 ```

-### Managing unsupported dependencies
+### Manually managing dependencies

-license_finder can track dependencies that Bundler/Pip/NPM doesn't know about (JS libraries that don't
+license_finder can track dependencies that your package managers don't know about (JS libraries that don't
 appear in your Gemfile/requirements.txt/package.json, etc.)

 ```sh
 $ license_finder dependencies add MIT my_js_dep 0.1.2
 ```

-To automatically approve a unmanaged dependency when you add it, use:
+To automatically approve an unmanaged dependency when you add it, use:

 ```sh
 $ license_finder dependencies add MIT my_js_dep 0.1.2 --approve